 What is the Difference between Earthing and Grounding?

-Grounding is similar to Earthing, by which insulation against accidental currents is achieved.
-The main live wire is connected to a power supply to power an appliance, however, the other portion of the wire is led under the earth.
-This is done in case of an accidental cut in the circuit, to avoid overloading and other dangerous side effects.
+Grounding is similar to Earthing, which achieves insulation against accidental currents.
+The main live wire is connected to a power supply to power an appliance.
+However, the other portion of the wire is led under the earth.
+This is done in case of an accidental cut in the circuit to avoid overloading and other dangerous side effects.

 Earthing VS Grounding